Complete strategy spaces reveal hidden pathways to cooperation: Funding

-We acknowledge the support provided by EPSRC (grant EP/Y00857X/1) to Z.S. and T.A.H., and JSPS KAKENHI (Grant no. JP 23H03499) to C.\,S..
+This work was supported by EPSRC (grant EP/Y00857X/1) to Z.S. and T.A.H., and JSPS KAKENHI (Grant no. JP 23H03499) to C.\,S..
 M.P. was supported by the Slovenian Research and Innovation Agency (Grant No. P1-0403).